mozumder/HTML6/README.md

 Model Object
 ------------

 A `<MODEL>` is equivalent to an SQL TABLE.
 Both the model’s `TYPE` attribute and `<PROPERTY>` elements would be the equivalent of an SQL `COLUMN`.
 For example, the `article` model has a `TYPE="string"`, and this means the article model has a default field that is equivalent of an SQL `VARCHAR` field.
 We can add more fields via `<PROPERTY>` elements, as done in the example.
 The `image` model in this example doesn’t have a default field, but we added several via `<PROPERTY>` elements.
 All models should have at least one default and unique primary key - ID.
-I don’t show it here, but this is where we would have foreign key references as well, via a `<REFERENCE>` elements.
+I don’t show it here, but this is where we would have foreign key references as well, via a `<REFERENCE>` element.
 This example uses child model definitions to make it clear.

 Certain model types are used to define behavior.
 The `response` type for the `rsp` model indicates to the browser that this is going to be an API’s response, so let’s prepare for that.
-Strings could have `maxLengths`, etc.
+Strings could have `maxLength`s, etc.

 The fun stuff starts to happen with these model definitions.
 This is where you would have more advanced apps that go beyond simple CRUD.
 You could process these objects in Javascript if you wish, and will expand on that here.